SirLynix/obs-kinect/README.md

 In case this is an issue for you, you can uncheck that box to generate color to depth values on the CPU.

 I do not recommend unchecking this box if you're not experiencing any issue.

+## Does this plugin supports other devices than Kinect?

+Nope, and I doubt it will as this is the only depth camera I have.

+If you're looking for Intel Realsense support (which seems to be a way better device than Kinect today), [OBS has builtin support for this](https://youtu.be/wW4HiiksDcU)